Tadedp/compu2/TP2/README.md

 # Application Setup and Running Guide

-This application allows you to process images by converting them to grayscale using an asynchronous HTTP server and resizing them using a multiprocessing server.
+This application allows you to process **only** PNG and JPG images by converting them to grayscale using an asynchronous HTTP server and resizing them using a multiprocessing server.

 ## Dependencies